FreeCAD/FreeCAD-documentation/wiki/Sandbox_Edwilliams16.md

 Placements can do this with a third *center* Argument Placement(BaseVector, Rotation, Center) represents a *Rotation* about *Center* followed by a displacement of *BaseVector*.

-Constructing from first principles, we see   *
+Constructing from first principles, we see:
 ```python
 baseVector = App.Vector(50,0,0)
 axis = App.Vector(1, 1, 1)